1toods/clapper/README.md

 | -l   | List all tests in userspace/tests.                                                                                                                                                              |
 | -t   | Timeout in seconds.
 Defaults to 7.
 This is also the time after which a test is shut down to check the output log.
 This means that the `timeout` flag also specifyes the runtime of each test. |

+If some of your testcases take longer to run, then you can add them to the file src/set_biggertimeout.txt.
+These testcases will have a timeout of 17 seconds.
+The testcases which are not in the file will have the default timeout 7.

 ### Working Examples

 Just compile SWEB: